 Start of trail off Vasiliki to Nidri road

-The track soon becomes gravel as it climbs up a small valley past olive groves and vineyards.
-Ignore turnings left and right until you start to gently descend with a grass meadow on your right and several very large olive trees.
-Take the turning on your right climbing up the hill.
+The road runs up a small valley past olive groves and vineyards.
+Ignore turnings left and right until you come to a flat section with a grass meadow on your right and several very large olive trees.
+Take the gravel track on your right climbing up the hill.

-The track twists right then left and then again sharp left.
+The track turns right then left and then again sharp left where it becomes concrete up the hill.
 It now follows around the hill and you start to get great views south over Ithaca and Kefalonia.

 Views out over the islands east of Lefkada

 At the fork in the track keep right.
 As you climb follow the track past two huge villas.
-Shortly after the track goes right with the way ahead barred by a gate.
-Climb steeply now up to the top of Sykero (the track going sharp left then right half way up).
-As you go over Sykero hill you pass a wonderful grassy olive grove.
-Great place to take a break as you have reached the summit of this trail.
+Shortly after the track goes right on a concrete section with the way ahead barred by a gate (sometimes open).
+Climb up right to the top of Sykero following the concreted zig zag..
+As reach the top of Sykero hill you pass a wonderful grassy olive grove.

 Grassy olive grove at the summit of the trail on Sykero